 Frequently Asked Questions

-How are Honoring Ceremonies different from Funerals and Memorial Services?
+How are Pet Honoring Memorials different from Funerals and regular Memorial Services?
 Funerals and Memorial Services are traditionally held close to the time of death and serve as a way to mourn a loss.
 Memorial Services are without remains present and are less formal.
 Both are needed and an important part in grieving and expressing the heavy emotions that accompany death.

 However, grieving and dealing with the loss of a Loved One or Pet does not end there.
 It takes time and the process is highly individual.
 The focus here is on Honoring and giving thanks for the specialness of that One in our life, the love shared connecting us back to the aspects of that relationship that are a special and a permanent part of us.